 Vaccination to protect you from chickenpox or rubella is not safe during pregnancy.
 (See "Varicella-zoster virus infection in pregnancy" and "Patient information: Chickenpox prevention and treatment (Beyond the Basics)" and "Rubella in pregnancy".)

 Group B streptococcus — Many women normally carry group B streptococcus in their vagina or rectum.
 Although you will not have symptoms, you can transmit the bacteria to the baby during birth.
 This can cause a serious newborn infection.
 For this reason, pregnant women are checked for group B strep a few weeks before expected delivery and given antibiotics during labor if they carry the bacteria.
-(See "Chemoprophylaxis for the prevention of neonatal group B streptococcal disease" and "Patient information: Group B streptococcus and pregnancy (Beyond the Basics)".)
+(See "Neonatal group B streptococcal disease: Prevention" and "Patient information: Group B streptococcus and pregnancy (Beyond the Basics)".)

 Genital herpes — Women who get genital herpes for the first time near the end of pregnancy or have genital lesions when they go into labor can transmit the infection to the baby during vaginal birth.
 If you or your partner has a history of genital herpes, talk to you doctor about the risk of newborn infection and ways to prevent it.
 (See "Genital herpes simplex virus infection and pregnancy" and "Patient information: Genital herpes (Beyond the Basics)".)